sozgur/food_recipe_web_app/README.md

 -   PostgreSQL, SQLAlchemy,
 -   JavaScript, Axios, JQuery, HTML, CSS
 -   Heroku
--   Some Libraries using with Flask:
+-   Some Libraries using Flask:

     -   Flask-Login for authentication
-    -   Flask-Migrate for create migrations
+    -   Flask-Migrate for creating migrations
-    -   Flask-Mail for reset password
+    -   Flask-Mail for resetting password
-    -   Flask-WTF for creating and validationg forms
+    -   Flask-WTF for creating and validating forms
-    -   Flask-Bcrypt for create secure password using hashing
+    -   Flask-Bcrypt for creating secure passwords using hashing

--   Flask Blueprint for organize the application with defines a collection of views, templates, static files.
+-   Flask Blueprint for organizing the application defines a collection of views, templates, and static files.
--   Created different config setting for development, production and testing enviroments.
+-   Created different config settings for development, production, and testing environments.

 ### Project Demo Link